Snapchat Plus planets - Solar system order explained

 In this case, there are only two possible explanations.
 One, you have to be on their best friends list in order to see your spot in their solar system.
 Two, in order to view Friend Solar Systems, both you and your friend must have a linked Bitmoji.

-Well, that's everything you need to know about the Snapchat Plus planets in 2023, what they mean, and their order explained.
+Well, that's everything you need to know about the Snapchat Plus planets in 2024, their meaning, and their order explained.